 Environmental DNA (eDNA) sampling utilises a species' residual DNA remaining in the environment.
 Environmental DNA has already shown itself to be a powerful tool for wildlife managers working with cryptic or elusive species (Sigsgaard et al. 2015; Smart et al. 2015).
 It has been widely applied to aquatic and semi-aquatic ecosystems (Ficetola et al. 2008; Thomsen et al. 2012; Piaggio et al. 2014; Goldberg et al. 2015) due to the relative ease of isolating eDNA from water samples (Rodgers and Mock 2015).
 Environmental DNA monitoring can be more sensitive than traditional monitoring methods (Jerde et al. 2011; Dejean et al. 2012) and is capable of detecting species at low densities (Pilliod et al. 2013; Smart et al. 2015; Dougherty et al. 2016).
-Applying eDNA sampling to terrestrial environments can be challenging, although novel applications that exploit the unique ecology or lifecycle of target species are accumulating, such as isolating eDNA from predator wounds (Williams et al. 2003), browsed twigs (Nichols et al. 2013; Schubert et al. 2015), corp surfaces (Valentin et al. 2018), and even the surface of flowers (Thomsen and Sigsgaard 2019).
-Here we explore the possibility of applying an eDNA approach to early detection and diagnosis of a globally significant agricultural pest, the polyphagous vegetable leafminer, Liriomyza sativae Blanchard.
+Applying eDNA sampling to terrestrial environments can be challenging, although novel applications that exploit the unique ecology or lifecycle of target species are accumulating, such as isolating eDNA from predator wounds (Williams et al. 2003), browsed twigs (Nichols et al. 2015), soil (Andersen et al. 2012), leeches (Schnell et al. 2012), carrion-flies (Calvignac-Spencer et al. 2013; Schubert et al. 2015), crop surfaces (Valentin et al. 2018), and even the surface of flowers (Thomsen and Sigsgaard 2019).
+Here we explore the possibility of applying an eDNA approach to the early detection and diagnosis of a globally significant agricultural pest, the polyphagous vegetable leafminer, Liriomyza sativae Blanchard, highlighting the use of eDNA methods in biosecurity surveillance activities.

 The Agromyzidae are a well-studied group of small flies whose larvae feed internally on plants, often as leaf and stem miners.
 Nearly all agromyzid species are very host-specific, although some are highly polyphagous and have become globally significant agricultural pests (Spencer 1973, 1990).
 This includes L. sativae, L. bryoniae(Kaltenbach), L. huidobrensis (Blanchard), L. trifolii(Burgess) and Chromatomyia horticola (Goureau), all of which mine plant leaves as larvae.
 While ecologically distinct, agromyzids are morphologically similar and can often only be distinguished via genitalia of adult flies (International Plant Protection Convention 2016).
-Moreover, when high confidence is necessary, the damage created by agromyzids is functionally indistinguishable between species.
+Moreover, the damage created by agromyzids is functionally indistinguishable between species.
 Of the exotic polyphagous leafminer, only L. sativae has been recorded in Australia (International Plant Protection Convention 2017), and it remains under quarantine.
 The cryptic nature of Liriomyza pests, and wide host ranges have made them historically difficult to detect and contain, allowing them to spread unchecked after an incursion (Powell 1981).
 Live specimens necessary for morphological identification are difficult to obtain.
-Adult flies are less than 2 mm in length, relatively inconspicuous in the environment and are typically only active at certain times of the day (Zehnder and Trumble 1984).
-Larvae will generally exit a plant leaf after one week, and mines are frequently detected without living populations (Johnson et al. 1980).
-However, leafmining damage remains until the plant leaf dies.
-Traces of DNA within the mines will accumulate during defecation, moulting and if parasitised by hymenopteran wasps, making agromyzid leafminers an ideal candidate to test an eDNA approach.
+Adult flies are less than 2 mm in length, relatively inconspicuous in the environment and are only active at certain times of the day (Zehnder and Trumble 1984).
+Leaf mines are created by larval feeding, but the larvae will generally exit a plant leaf after one week, and thus old leaf mines are frequently detected on plants without living populations present (Johnson et al. 1980).
+Leafmining damage remains until the plant leaf dies.
+Traces of DNA within the mines will accumulate during defecation, moulting and if larvae are parasitised by hymenopteran wasps, making agromyzid leafminers an ideal candidate to test an eDNA approach.